undone-labs/nuxt3-starter/packages/docs/content/zero-core/components/dropdown.md

 # Dropdown

-A dropdown menu component that exposes two slots.
+A dropdown menu component that exposes two slots; a dropdown button and a panel of options.
 [See below](/zero-core/components/dropdown#slots) for a description of each.
-When the dropdown menu is open clicking anywhere outside the dropdown causes it to close.
+When the dropdown menu is open, clicking anywhere outside the dropdown causes it to close.
 This functionality is provided by VueUse's [onClickOutside](https://vueuse.org/core/onClickOutside/).

+The options panel (dropdown menu) is wrapped in a `.panel-container` container element.
+The top offset of this element ('padding-top' or 'top') and panel width and/or max-height must be set in the parent component as these are custom properties that will differ panel-to-panel.

 ## Props